GabRodPul/fa-to-letterboxd/README.md

-# filmaffinity-to-letterboxd
+# fa-to-letterboxd
 A simple webscraping tool to convert a FilmAffinity profile to Letterboxd's import format.
+Inspired by [fa-scraper](https://github.com/mx-psi/fa-scraper/).

 ## Requirements
 - Rust (in case you want to install using `cargo`).

-## How to install
+## Installation
 ### Using cargo
 > [!NOTE]
 > TODO: Add how to install using `cargo`